flutter/flutter/CONTRIBUTING.md

 Building the code
 -----------------

-Currently we support building for an Android target and for a headless Linux target.
+Currently we support building on Linux only, for an Android target and for a headless Linux target.
+Building on MacOS for Android, iOS, and a head-less MacOS target is coming soon.

-### Android
+### Android (cross-compiling from Linux)

 * (Only the first time) `sudo ./build/install-build-deps-android.sh`
 * (Only the first time) `./tools/android/download_android_tools.py`